-(1) Judge was formerly associated in a law firm with a lawyer who is now appearing before the judge, either as a party or party's attorney.
+(1) Judge was formerly associated in a law firm with a lawyer who is now appearing before the judge, either as a party or representing a party.
 In general, disqualification is not required simply because a judge was once professionally associated with a lawyer for one of the parties in a case.